 Released in June of 2008, "Memoirs" follows Henry through the war as he served in New Guinea and Borneo with the Boat Battalion of the 593rd.
 Personal recollections are blended with unit operations.
-This 216 page book is available from Henry for $20.00 (includes postage and Califonia tax).
-Contact Henry at email@example.com .
+This 216 page book may be available on Ebay and Amazon.

 Henry "Hank" Payne passed away on July 4th 2012